Comic-Con-Museum/fan-forge-backend/README.md

 ## Contributing

-On that note, are you interested in helping with... that?
-There are three main ways to help:
+If you're interested in helping with this project, there are three big ways you can do it:

-1. Reporting bugs
+1. Finding and reporting bugs

     Did you find an issue somewhere in the site?
 Are things behaving wrong, or looking strange, or just not doing what you expect them to?
 You can submit a [bug report][gh-br-template], letting us know what's going wrong.
     **Please watch the bug report**.
-We may need more information from you; if you disappear, it'll be impossible to fix the issue.
+We may need more information from you; if you disappear, it'll be impossible to fix the issue, and we'll close the issue.
+Please also let us know if the issue fixes itself -- we can look at what changed and try to track it down.

 2. Requesting features